By

 Although readily machinable, aluminium has a high coefficient of friction and high thermal coefficient of expansion.
 This means a special approach is required including the use of polished tools with different tool geometry and good lubrication to avoid thermal stress.

-Aluminium alloy is referred to as a free machining alloy (FMA) due to it&#;s excellent machining properties. has poor corrosion resistance and which leads to T9 being used when greater corrosion resistance is required but the alloy still must have excellent machining properties.
+Aluminium alloy is referred to as a free machining alloy (FMA) due to its excellent machining properties. has poor corrosion resistance and which leads to T9 being used when greater corrosion resistance is required but the alloy still must have excellent machining properties.

 Both and are commonly supplied in bar form.
 When machining of plate aluminium is required, the grade selected is .
 Alloy machines very well and produces tight coils of swarf when chip breakers are used.